Telegram now lets users buy things from chatbots in its messaging app

 Messaging app Telegram has dropped a major update today that sees its service gain support for chatbot payments.
 It has also added short video messages and new design options for its Instant View reading mode.

-Telegram is working with Stripe to enable payments, but it has plans to add support for more localized options such as RazorPay, FlutterWave, PaymentWall, Yandex.Money and Qiwi which will give it a stronger footprint in India, Africa, Russia and beyond.
+Telegram is working with Stripe to enable payments, but it has plans to add support for more localized options such as RazorPay, FlutterWave, PaymentWall, Yandex.Money and Qiwi, which will give it a stronger footprint in India, Africa, Russia and beyond.

 The company is showing off the possibilities with a demo account — @ShopBot — and it’ll be interesting to see how developers adapt this new feature.